15 Best Motherboards with WiFi and Bluetooth

 PCIe 5.0 Compatibility

 PCIe 5.0 ensures the best performance on the latest graphics cards and NVMe storage drives.
 If you’re building a new PC, this is one of the essential features to consider.
-Many devices can now use the PCIe 5.0 bandwidth, including Intel’s 12th-generation processors and DDR5 RAM modules.
+Many devices can now use the PCIe 5.0 bandwidth, including the latest CPUs and DDR5 RAM modules.

 The best motherboards with Wi-Fi and Bluetooth also support Thunderbolt 3 connectivity.
 The latest motherboards come with Thunderbolt 4 ports.
 Thunderbolt 3/4 are universal connections that support power, video, and data on the same cable.

-You can use a Thunderbolt 3 or Thunderbolt 4 port on a desktop to connect up to two 4K monitors and other computer peripherals such as external drivesNAS storage devices, and Ethernet adapters.
-If you have invested in Thunderbolt 3 accessories, ensure the motherboard has an onboard Thunderbolt 3/4 port or a Thunderbolt header.
-You can buy a motherboard with a Thunderbolt header and add Thunderbolt 3 ports to your PC using a PCIe Thunderbolt 3 card.
+You can use a Thunderbolt port on a desktop to connect up to two 4K monitors and other computer peripherals such as external drivesNAS storage devices, and Ethernet adapters.
+If you have invested in Thunderbolt accessories, ensure the motherboard has a compatible port or a Thunderbolt header.
+Alternatively, you can buy a motherboard with a Thunderbolt header and add Thunderbolt ports to your PC using a PCIe Thunderbolt add-in card.

 Best Motherboards with Wi-Fi and Bluetooth – Frequently Asked Questions